 - Box up the books (I got some old crisp boxes from my local corner shop)

 - Print the label (or receive in the post) and affix to box

 - Take the package to your local Hermes drop off point where they scan your label and give you a receipt

-That’s pretty much it. but what I have also done is get my kids involved. after trying the app out myself I thought I would ask my eldest (who is thirteen) if he wanted to make some extra cash.
+That’s pretty much it. but what I have also done is get my kids involved. after trying the app out myself I thought I would ask my eldest (who is a teenager) if he wanted to make some extra cash.